10 tips for beginner investors

 4. Think about what you want to invest in

-However this risk profile is changing and when interest rates start to rise their prices could fall and the risk of capital loss increases.
 Shares, also known as equities, offer a stake in a company.
 Shares tend to rise in value when a company does well and fall when it does not.
+For more information about shares read What is the stock market?

 5. Don't put all your eggs in one basket